 - Multi plate clutches use where compact construction is required, e.g., scooters, motorcycles, and racing cars.

-- The multi-plate clasp use in heavy commercial vehicles to transmit high torque.
+- The multi-plate clutch use in some heavy commercial vehicles to transmit high torque.

 ADVANTAGES & DISADVANTAGES OF MULTI PLATE CLUTCH